edge555/edge555.github.io/_pages/about.md

 ---
 Greetings!

 <p style="text-align:justify; color:black; font-family:Georgia">I am Shoaib Ahmed, currently working as a Software Enginner at <a href="https://www.cefalo.com/en/">Cefalo</a>.
 I have completed B.Sc. in Computer Science and Engineering from <a href="https://aust.edu/"> Ahsanullah University of Science and Technology</a> (AUST), Dhaka, Bangladesh.
-My career goal is to work in leading AI research laboratories. <span style="color:red;">I am looking for a Ph.D. position in Fall 2025</span>.
+My career goal is to work in leading AI research laboratories and build innovative solutions. <span style="color:red;">I am looking for a Ph.D. position in Fall 2025</span>.
 </p>

 <b>My research works and interests covering areas like LLM, GenAI, Virtual Reality.
 Please reach out if you have anything to discuss or want to work together.</b> <a href="ahmed.shoaib1729@gmail.com"><i class="fas fa-envelope"></i></a> <br />